I have a huge guide for backyard composting, but what if you don’t have a backyard? Can you still compost? Of course you can!

 Most farmers at my my farmers market have large compost piles.
 They take odds and ends off the vegetables that people don’t want like carrot tops or radish tops (even though your should 100% be eating those things and check out my post on 8 Innovative ideas to Cook with those Food Scraps) to take back to the farm and compost.

-Ask one of the farmers if you can bring your scraps to add to the pile.
-If there's an egg vendor at the farmers market, chickens love to eat food scraps.
-See if they would have use for your scraps.
+Ask one of the farmers if you can bring your scraps to add to their pile.

 I also have neighbors and friends with chickens who are more than happy to take my scraps off my hands.
 It certainly doesn’t hurt to ask around and see who could use them.

 Community gardens often have compost plots.
 See if you can join the community garden and add your food scraps to the pile.
-Who knows, you might make some new friends and collect some delicious produce too!
+Who knows, you might make some new friends and collect some delicious produce in the process.

 city wide service:

 Check to see if your city offers composting or if there’s a business in town that collects food scraps.
 Often times someone is out there performing that service, it just takes a little bit of googling.

 My city doesn’t offer municipal compost, but they do subsidize backyard composters for people.
 All it took was a short google search!